Wyamio/Wyam.Web/Input/getting-started/configuration.md

 * `System.IO`
 * `System.Diagnostics`

-# Configuration
+# <a name="body"></a>Body
 ---

 ## Initial Metadata

 Each pipeline starts with a single document prepopulated with initial metadata you specify in the configuration file.
 You can use this facility to introduce variables that can influence the way the pipeline behaves.
-To set initial metadata, just add values to the `Metadata` property (it's a `IDictionary<string, object>`).
+To set initial metadata, just add values to the `InitialMetadata` property (it's of type `IInitialMetadata` which implements `IDictionary<string, object>`).
 Note that the dictionary values are objects, so you can store simple primitive values or complex structure.
 For example:

 ```
-Metadata["Foo"] = "Bar";
+InitialMetadata["Foo"] = "Bar";
-Metadata.Add("Baz", new KeyValuePair<string, string>("abc", "xyz"));
+InitialMetadata.Add("Baz", new KeyValuePair<string, string>("abc", "xyz"));
 ```

 ## Pipelines